Weekly briefing

 Give every agent run a receipt.

-This week's practical move is to stop measuring agent sessions as a blob.
+This week's practical move is to stop measuring agent sessions as one blob.
 Split the run into planning, retrieval, edits, tests, summarization, and review.
 Record the model, tokens, cache hits, retries, and accepted artifact for each step.

 • Budget by accepted artifact, not by chat session.